“No” according to Jason Andrew in his article “Why Michael Gerber’s ‘E-Myth’ fails in the internet age”.

 “They don’t follow a rule book because there are no rules — they are writing it as they go.”

-This implies that these businesses do not need structure and systems operated by people with the lowest essential level of skill.
+Every one of these companies makes money out of the "service or product widgets" that they sell.
+To state that they somehow manage this with "no rules" is ridiculous.
+As it implies that these businesses do not need structure and systems operated by people with the lowest essential level of skill.

-One accepts that pure "no rules" creativity is a valuable and essential part of these businesses but it is a tiny part of the overall organization.
+One accepts that pure "no rules" creativity is a valuable and essential part of these businesses but it is a tiny fraction of the overall organization.
 The bulk of their operations that deliver products and services need detailed systems and procedures.

 Algorithmic vs. Heuristic Work